ibm-cloud-docs/key-protect/pricing-plan.md

 5. To change your pricing plan, select the desired plan and click **Save**.
 Your pricing plan has now been changed.

-## Updating a pricing plan by using th API or CLI
+## Switching a pricing plan by using th API or CLI
 {: #pricing-plan-switch-api-cli}

 Users who want enhanced cross regional resiliency must either create a new instance using the new plan, which was introduced on 1 January 2025, or switch an existing instance to the new plan, which can be done starting 3 January 2025.